frederic-perez/AmE-dictionary/data/idioms.md

 __no way__ :two::hammer:
 __no way, José__
 __no worries__ :four: No worries is an expression seen in Australian, British and New Zealand English meaning “do not worry about that”, “that’s all right”, or “sure thing.”
 It is similar to the American English _no problem._
-__no-brainer__ A very easy or obvious choice, decision, or solution.
+__no-brainer__ :two: A very easy or obvious choice, decision, or solution.
 (So easy or obvious that it is humorously said to require no brain.) _The answer to the riddle was a total no-brainer—I don’t know why it took me so long to figure out!_
 __no-holds-barred__ :two::hammer: _No-holds-barred debates._ _We had a no-holds-barred relationship._
 __no-no__
 __noblesse obligé__ (noblesse oblige) Altruistic, honorable behavior or deeds that are an assumed responsibility of people of nobility or, more broadly, economic privilege.
 Taken from French, literally meaning “nobility obligates.”